More details about attending available here.

 Between Broadway Avenue & 8th Avenue

-2 hours and 30 minutes, including one 15 minute intermission.↑ back to the top
+The show runs approximately 2 hours and 30 minutes, including one 15-minute intermission.↑ back to the top

-Parents please be advised that THE BOOK OF MORMON contains explicit language.
-We invite each family to choose what is suitable, however all guests must be at least ages 4 and up to attend the show.↑ back to the top
+Parents, please be advised that The Book of Mormon contains explicit language.
+We invite each family to choose what is suitable, however children under 4 will not be admitted.↑ back to the top

 At the theatre